eliranwong/toolmate/package/toolmate/docs/ToolMate API Server.md

 > tm -st image

+* Show all available tools:

+> tm -st @

+* Search for predefined chat system messages:

+> tm -ss code

+* Show all predefined chat system messages:

+> tm -ss @

+* Search for predefined contexts:

+> tm -sc character

+* Show all predefined contexts:

+> tm -sc @

-* Specify the default tool for a non-workflow request:
+* Specify the default tool for a request that does not specify a tool:

 > tm -dt execute_computing_task "Create a text file 'hello.txt' and write 'Hello World!' in it."